ddev/ddev/docs/content/users/quickstart.md

 - If a DDEV-managed `wp-config.php` exists, create one that includes `wp-config.php`.
 - If a user-managed `wp-config.php` exists, instruct the user on how to modify it to include DDEV settings.

-You’ll know DDEV is managing a settings file when you see the comment below.
-Remove the comment and DDEV will not attempt to overwrite it!
+You’ll know DDEV is managing a settings file when you see a comment containing `#ddev-generated` like the one below.
+Remove the comment and DDEV will not attempt to overwrite it.
 If you’re letting DDEV create its settings file, we recommended leaving this comment so DDEV can continue to manage it, and make any needed changes in another settings file.

 ```
 /**
  #ddev-generated: Automatically generated Drupal settings.php file.
  ddev manages this file and may delete or overwrite the file unless this comment is removed.
  */
 ```

 If you’re providing the `settings.php` or `wp-config.php` and DDEV is creating `settings.ddev.php` (or `wp-config-local.php`, `AdditionalConfig.php`, or similar), the main settings file must explicitly include the appropriate DDEV-generated settings file.
 Any changes you need should be included somewhere that loads after DDEV’s settings file, for example in Drupal’s `settings.php` _after_ `settings.ddev.php` is included.
 (See [Adding Configuration](#adding-configuration) below).

-!!!note "Completely Disabling Settings Management"

-    If you do *not* want DDEV to create or manage settings files, set `disable_settings_management: true` in `.ddev/config.yaml` or run `ddev config --disable-settings-management`.
-Once you’ve done that, it’s solely up to you to manually edit those settings.

 ### Adding Configuration